 For the 2015 season, our three home events will be held at Riley Rink in Manchester Center, Vermont on the Olympic-sized ice rink there.
 There’s no ice in the summer – we skate on the smooth concrete that is normally under the ice or turf.

 Fans will get to sit around the track.
-We’ll have some bleacher seating inside the rink along the track and some outside the rink.
-Some of the closer bleacher seating is reserved for sponsors who bought ticket blocks.
-We’ll have some VIP seating around the track which includes a chair.
-We’ll also have some folding chair rentals available.
-Fans are encouraged to bring their own seating to sit right on the rink at track level.
+We’ll have some VIP bleacher seating inside the rink along the track forour sponsors and anyone who wants to pay $10 at the event for seating.
+With our new venue, general admission is free, but fans are encouraged to bring their own seating to sit right on the rink at track level because there is no seating provided at the rink for general admission.
 Folding camp chairs are usually the most comfortable.
 You can also bring pillows or pads or nothing at all and sit or stand on the floor.

 Cheering / Fandom

 Cheering is always welcome!
 You can cheer on your favorite team or skater(s) with shouts, yells, screams, clapping, noise makers, posters, and more!
 Be creative.
 In fact, creativity is encouraged in roller derby.
 We’ll have some materials available to make posters if you forgot to bring your own.
 At some events, we hope to offer face and body paint.